- Adult Medicine

 Better Access to Care

 PCMH practices like Coastal Medical offer shorter wait times for appointments, weekend and/or evening hours for appointments, and around-the-clock telephone or electronic access to personal health information.
-Coastal Medical is working hard to provide improved access for our patients by offering same day in-office sick visits, same day laboratory and imaging services, weekend and holiday sick visit by appointments, better access to specialists, access to your health information through our Patient Portal, and a wealth of health information and physician contact information on our website.
+Coastal Medical is working hard to provide improved access for our patients by offering same day in-office sick visits and laboratory services as well as weekend and holiday sick visit by appointments, better access to specialists, access to your health information through our Patient Portal, and a wealth of health information and physician contact information on our website.

 An Organized Approach to Quality and Safety